 Logisticians (or logistical managers) are analyzing and coordinating a company’s or any other organization’s entire supply chain.
 The supply chain is the system allowing products to move from suppliers to consumers.
 Logisticians are managing the entire life cycles of products, and their jobs include administrating and managing where and how products are acquired, how they are distributed, and where and how these products are allocated and delivered.

 Logisticians generally are developing and maintaining their commercial relationships with various suppliers and customers, and they will be directing the allocation of supplies, used or required materials, and finished products.
-They will research and meet their customers’ requirements and needs, while at the same time they will be developing specific strategies to optimize or minimize costs and/or time needed to move supplies and finished goods.
+They will research and meet their customers’ requirements and needs while, at the same time, they will be developing specific strategies to optimize or minimize costs and/or time needed to move supplies and finished goods.

 Professional outlook and earnings

-Over the next decade, the job options of logistical managers are expected to increase by at least 20 percent, and this is faster than average job option growths.
+Over the next decade, the job options of logistical managers are expected to increase by at least 20 percent, and this is faster than average job option growth.
 This is due to the crucial role that logistics plays in all sorts of transportation of supplies, goods, products, or personnel in an increasingly globalized economy.
-The military additionally rely heavily on logisticians, and it requires huge logistical efforts to move military supplies, goods, and personnel across the globe.
+The military additionally relies heavily on logisticians, and it requires huge logistical efforts to move military supplies, goods, and personnel across the globe.

 Employment options will be perfect for applicants holding a bachelor’s degree in supply chain management, industrial engineering, general business, process engineering, or any other closely related academic field.
+So, if you don’t have a high school or GED diploma, there still are options out there!